 Business succession planning is vital to a company's success and survival.

+What is your business worth?
+Use our online calculator to get started.
 Suppose you want to sell the company to a business partner or family member when you retire, or have concerns about providing for your family if you die prematurely.

 No matter what your specific needs or strategy, obtaining an estimate of the value of your business - or business valuation - is a good first step in the business succession planning process.

 There are different ways you can obtain a business valuation.
-Some methods are based on business assets and debt, historical earnings, future earnings, industry standards, risk, or a combination of these and other factors.
-Check with your accountant on which method or combination of methods may provide the most accurate approximation of your own business valuation.
+Some methods are based on business assets and debt, historical earnings, future earnings, industry standards, risk, or a combination of these (and other) factors.

+Check with your accountant on which method or combination of methods may provide the most accurate approximation of your business valuation.